 A Year (With Swollen Appendices)

 ‘No Control’ was assembled swiftly on 20 January.
 The song “was effectively finished in the hour, making five bull’s-eyes in five days,” noted Eno.
 “It’s funny that the song is called ‘No Control’, because this performance by him is a paradigm of control.”

 Eno left New York later that day, but Bowie continued to work on 1.Outside into February 1995.
 Other songs recorded during this time were new versions of ‘Strangers When We Meet’, and ‘Thru’ These Architects Eyes’.

 Not long after the Hit Factory sessions concluded, Bowie brought Eno and Kevin Armstrong to Westside Recording Studios in London.
 Armstrong had first worked with Bowie on ‘Absolute Beginners’, and appeared with him at Live Aid, on ‘Dancing In The Street’, and on Tin Machine’s two studio albums.

-Armstrong’s song ‘Now’ had been recorded for Tin Machine but was unreleased.
-It was reworked at Westside to become the song ‘Outside’.
+Armstrong’s song ‘Now’ had originally been performed by Tin Machine, and was reworked at Westside to become the song ‘Outside’.
 Armstrong also overdubbed guitar onto ‘The Hearts Filthy Lesson’ and ‘Thru’ These Architects Eyes’.